 Joining a student organization is a great way to network with other students and professionals, build your resume and have fun!
 Below, you will find a diverse offering of clubs and organizations available for membership.

-If you are interested in registering a new student organization, please read the Student Organization Handbook and then fill out this form.
+If you are interested in joining a club, please complete this form.
+If you are registering a new student organization, please read the Student Organization Handbook and then fill out this form.
 If you are reactivating an inactive student organization, contact the Student Life Office in the Activities Center for information on inactive clubs & organizations.

 Brain Bowl is a team that competes in academic tournaments around the state in the fall and spring semesters.
 Tournaments consist of competing against teams from other colleges and universities, answering questions in multi-round matches on topics such as math, current events, history, art and music, geography and science.
 Tuition scholarships are available to participating students.
 For more information, contact Dr. Kurt Teets by email, or call (850) 729-5247.